mcode36/Python_Class/week1/week1.md

 ## Challenges

-1. Write a python program called my_sum.py :
+1. Write a python program called area.py :
-   - The program will get 5 inputs from user and add them together and print the entire foemula and the result
+   - The program will get 2 inputs from user : <base> and <height>
+   - Calculate the area of the triangle and print the result.
+   - Formula : area_of_triangle = <base> * <height> / 2
-   - For example, if the 5 inputs are: 10, 20, 30, 40, 2, we should see:
+   - For example, if <base> is 20 and <height> is 10, the program should print something like this:
-     10 + 20 + 30 + 40 + 2 = 102
+     The area of a triangle with base=20 and height=10 is: 100

 2. Write a python program called your_score.py :
-   - The program will take two inputs from user: name and score
+   - The program will take two inputs from user: <name> and <score>
    - If score is 'equal or greater' than 60, print:
      Good job, <name> !!
 You passed.
    - If score is less than 60, print:
      Oops, <name>, you failed.
 Try harder next time.

 3. Write a python program called grade.py
-   - The program will take two inputs from user: name and score
+   - The program will take two inputs from user: <name> and <score>
    - Depending on the score, the program will print:
      "Hi, <name>, your grade is <grade>"
    - Grading: